Jamie-Cheung/LSAST/README.md

 <!-- CONTACT -->
 ## Contact

 Please feel free to open an issue or contact us personally if you have questions, need help, or need explanations.
-Write to one of the following email addresses, and maybe put one other in the cc:
+Write to one of the following email addresses:

-zhangyuxin2020@ia.ac.cn
+cszzj@zju.edu.cn(Preferred) or my co-contributing author cszqw@zju.edu.cn

 <!--